[UPDATED 7 JUN 2020 – ADDED NEW TEXT ANALYTICS v3.0 FEATURES!]

 - Remove URL – remove any URL’s from the text.
 What I have found is that URL’s can skew the grading result if they are present.

 - File 2 [AzureTextAPI_SentenceText_YYYYMMDDHHMMSS.txt] – if the “Split Document into Sentences” option was selected then this contains each individual sentence in each individual line with the sentiment score of that sentence between 0 and 1.
 0 is negative, 1 is positive.
-RegEx is used to split the line into sentences.
+The sentiment is also graded positive, neutral, negative.

 - File 3 [AzureTextAPI_KeyPhrasesText_YYYYMMDDHHMMSS.txt] – the key phrases identified within the text on each individual line in the Source Text File.